 by finding numerical values for the coefficients a, b, x, and y.
 The conventional answer is (a, b, x, y) = (2, 25, 16, 18).
 The outcome of the real reaction must have “some” uncertainty, because there will generally be some nonidealities, including the presence of other molecules such as CO or C60, not to mention NO2 or whatever.
 However, my point is that we don’t necessarily care about these nonidealities.
 We can perfectly well find the idealized solution to the idealized equation and postpone worrying about the nonidealities and uncertainties until much, much later.

 As another example, suppose you use a digital stopwatch to measure some event, and the reading is 1.234 seconds.
 We call this number the indicated time, and we distinguish it from the true time of the event.
-In principle, there is no chance that the indicated time will be exactly equal to the true time (since true time is a continuous variable, whereas the indicated time is quantized).
+In principle, there is no chance that the indicated time will be exactly equal to the true time; true time is a continuous variable, which means that it can take on an infinite amount of values, such as 1.234, 1.2341, 1.23406, 1.2360000009, and so on, whereas the indicated time is quantized, which means that it can only take on certain values, such as, if you have a stopwatch with only three decimal places, you can have 1.234 and 1.235, but no values in between, such as 1.2347.
 However, in many cases you may decide that it is close enough, in which case you should just write down the indicated reading and not worry about the quantization error.

 Let us continue with the stopwatch example.
 Suppose we make two observations.
 The first reading is 1.234 seconds, and the second reading is just the same, namely 1.234 seconds.
 Meanwhile, however, you may believe that if you repeated the experiment many times, the resulting set of readings would have some amount of scatter, namely ±0.01 seconds.
 The two observations that we actually have don’t show any scatter at all, so your estimate of the uncertainty remains hypothetical and theoretical.
 Theoretical information is still information, and should be written down in the lab book, plain and simple.
 For example, you might write a sentence that says “Intuition suggests the timing data is reproducible ±0.01 seconds.”
 It would be even better to include some explanation of why you think so.
 The principle is simple: Write down what you know.
 Say what you mean, and mean what you say.
 The same principle applies to the indicated values.
 The recommend practice is to write down each indicated value, as-is, plain and simple.